Prokhor Chaliapin: Political views

 Chaliapin considered himself apolitical in 2021 and referred to Russia as his "house".
 He said that he did not see the United States as "an enemy of Russia".
 In the same interview, he was critical about propaganda on state channels, which dictated in his opinion that "all are to blame for our problems".

 Chaliapin had lifelong musical ties with Ukraine and has performed in Ukrainian.
 In early 2014, he was one of the first Russian singers to visit the Revolution of Dignity in Ukraine and criticized Russian foreign policy and the increased prices for Ukrainians on gas.
 He was one of the very few artists to never visit or perform in Crimea or the Donbass region after 2014.
-On 22 February 2022, shortly before the escalation of the Russo-Ukrainian crisis, he called for "peace, economic stability and calmness" between Russia and Ukraine, referring to Ukraine as a "brother-country" and posting a handshake with between hands painted in the colors of each flag.
+On 22 February 2022, shortly before the escalation of the Russo-Ukrainian war, he called for "peace, economic stability and calmness" between Russia and Ukraine, referring to Ukraine as a "brother-country" and posting a handshake with between hands painted in the colors of each flag.

 Prior to the conflict characterized by show business colleagues as "naive" and "persuadable", on the day of the 2022 Russian invasion of Ukraine, Chaliapin stated that he believed that Russia was under threat by NATO and that there was no war with Ukraine.
 He wrote that he previously thought that Russia had invaded Ukraine, but that his opinion changed after consuming state media.